On the computation of geometric features of spectra of linear operators on Hilbert spaces: Main Results: The Foundations of Computing Geometric Features of Spectra

 and for $\Omega=\Omega_{\mathrm{B}},\Omega_\mathrm{SA}$, $\Omega_\mathrm{N}$ or $\Omega_g$,

 \end{theorem}

-\begin{remark} These are the first examples of computational spectral problems that require four limits to compute in the SCI hierarchy.
-To prove this, we need some tools from descriptive set theory/classical computational theory in \S \ref{bigHth}.
-Note that we prove the lower bounds for \textit{general} algorithms, so regardless of the model of computation. \end{remark}
+\begin{remark} These are the first examples of computational spectral problems that require four successive limits to compute in the SCI hierarchy.
+To prove this, we need some tools from descriptive set theory in \S \ref{bigHth}.
+Note that we prove the lower bounds for \textit{general} algorithms, so regardless of the model of computation. $\boxtimes$ \end{remark}